-51. A combination of waivers occurs when two different waiver types are simultaneously used by the same trading venue regardless of the number of order types benefitting from them.
+60. A combination of waivers occurs when two different waiver types are simultaneously used by the same trading venue regardless of the number of order types benefitting from them.
 A requested combination must always meet the requirements of all types of waivers for which it was simultaneously applied for.
-As previously remarked in ESMA's Q&As 10, a combination of waivers will be assessed on an individual basis and amendments may qualify as non-substantial depending on the circumstances.
+As previously remarked in ESMA's Q&As1o, a combination of waivers will be assessed on an individual basis and amendments may qualify as non-substantial depending on the circumstances.
+See 3.6 for further details on how to apply for a combination of waivers.